Exclusive: Miami company described in U.S. soccer case as agreeing to pay bribe - sources

 A spokeswoman for federal prosecutors in Brooklyn, New York, declined to comment.

-On May 27, U.S. prosecutors detailed more than $150 million (96.9 million pounds) in alleged bribes paid over more than two decades, leading to the arrest of some top soccer and marketing executives and pitching soccer's governing body FIFA into crisis.
+On May 27, U.S. prosecutors detailed more than $150 million in alleged bribes paid over more than two decades, leading to the arrest of some top soccer and marketing executives and pitching soccer's governing body FIFA into crisis.

 The indictment says that "Sports Marketing Company C" agreed with Traffic USA, a sports marketing firm named in the indictment, to split equally a $3 million bribe to Jeffrey Webb, at the time the head of the regional soccer federation CONCACAF.